Artsy (website)

 The brokerage was founded by Carter Cleveland, a Princeton University computer science graduate.
-It is currently led by Mike Steib, a former CEO of XO Group, the parent company of The Knot.
+It is currently led by Jeffrey Yin, who was appointed CEO in June 2024.

-Artsy has received financial backing from multiple investors.

 History

 Carter Cleveland, the son of an art historian, founded Artsy during his senior year at Princeton University and worked on the site from his dorm room.
 Cleveland's goal was for the site to serve as a place where users could discover art online.
 In May 2010, Artsy participated in the New York City conference, TechCrunch Disrupt, where they competed in the Startup Battlefield and received the Yahoo!
 Rookie Award!
 A year later, the team demoed Artsy at the Beyeler Foundation at Art Basel (June 15, 2011).

+In November 2011, Artsy closed a round of financing from Eric Schmidt, Wendi Deng Murdoch, Dasha Zhukova, Larry Gagosian, Jim Breyer, Joshua Kushner, Jack Dorsey, Chris Dixon, and Dave Morin.

 In 2019, it was reported that in 2018 the data for 1,070,000 accounts were stolen from Artsy.
 The information included the name, email address, location, IP address and password SHA-512 hashed with a salt.
 The passwords were not stored in cleartext, but an email from Artsy encouraged users to change their passwords.

 Corporate affairs

 Financials

-Since launching, Artsy has raised a total of $100 million from individuals in the worlds of art, tech, and media, including Larry Gagosian, Wendi Murdoch, and Rich Barton.
+Since launching, Artsy has raised a total of $100 million from individuals in the worlds of art, tech, and media.

 Products (website and app)

 Artsy currently features over 1,000,000 works by 100,000 artists on its site through partnered galleries.
 As of March 2018, Artsy averaged 2.3 million unique visitors each month.